1) What is UNIX?

 10) Differentiate multiuser from multitask.

 Multiuser means that more than one person can use the computer at the same time.
 Multitask means that even a single user can have the computer work on more than one task or program at the same time.

 11) What is command substitution?

 Command substitution is one of the steps being performed every time commands are processed by the shell.
-Commands that are enclosed in backquotes are executed by the shell.
+The shell executes only those commands that are enclosed in backquotes.
 This will then replace the standard output of the command and displayed on the command line.